Eduardo Rózsa-Flores

-Eduardo Rózsa-Flores (31 March 1960 - 16 April 2009) was a Bolivian-Hungarian-Croatian journalist, actor, mercenary, and alleged secret agent.
-Born in Santa Cruz de la Sierra, Bolivia, he was known in Hungary as Rózsa-Flores Eduardo or Rózsa György Eduardo.
-His wartime nickname in the Croatian War of Independence was "Chico".
+Eduardo Rózsa-Flores (Rózsa-Flores Eduardo; 31 March 1960 - 16 April 2009) was a Bolivian-Hungarian-Croatian soldier, journalist, actor, poet, writer, and alleged intelligence agent.

+Accused of leading a terrorist organization that intended to assassinate President Evo Morales and Vice President Álvaro García Linera, Rózsa-Flores was killed by Bolivian Police during a raid on the Hotel Las Américas.

 Early life

 Eduardo Rózsa-Flores was born in Santa Cruz de la Sierra, Bolivia.
 His father, György Obermayer Rózsa, was a Hungarian Jewish painter, who left Hungary in 1948, moving first to Paris, and, in 1952, to Bolivia with a French ethnographic mission, adopting the forename Jorge.
 He stayed on, lecturing art, and married Nelly Flores Arias, a Catalan immigrant and high school teacher.
 A committed communist, Jorge Rózsa moved the family to Chile to escape the Hugo Banzer dictatorship in 1972, but emigrated to Sweden in 1973 after Augusto Pinochet came to power.
 In 1974, they moved to Hungary.

 Rózsa-Flores attended secondary school in Budapest.
 After military service, he went for a short period of intelligence training at the Felix Dzerzhinsky KGB Academy in the Soviet Union.
 He later joined the Hungarian intelligence services.
 He attended Eötvös Loránd University (ELTE), earning his degree in 1991.
 He was the last Secretary of the Communist Youth Organization at ELTE in 1990.
 He allegedly had cooperated with the Hungarian secret services as a student.
 Allegedly, he was once the interpreter for "Carlos" Ilich Ramirez Sanchez, who resided for a time in Hungary.
 His first journalism work was for Cuba's Prensa Latina.
 He was a founding member of the Hungarian Jewish Cultural Association, editor of jobbik.net, contributor to the magazines Kapu and Leleplező, and founding editor-in-chief of Ellenkultúra.info.
 In the late 1980s he reportedly joined Opus Dei, after which he embraced Islam.